 At the end of the test, a report will be produced (a copy of which will be provided to you), with a score indicating your overall ability.
 You will also be graded separately on sentence usage, vocabulary, fluency and pronunciation, all of which will contribute to the overall score.

 For licensing purposes, we will require candidates to score at least 56 out of 80.
-This indicates a good overall ability in use of the English language, where candidates will be able to speak fluently on a range of everyday topics, and be able to give and understand most instructions.
+This indicates a good overall ability in use of the English language (equivalent to level B2 on the CEFR scale), where candidates will be able to speak fluently on a range of everyday topics, and be able to give and understand most instructions.

 Candidates who can demonstrate (by producing the original certificate and/or examination transcript) that they have previously passed a relevant English-language qualification at a suitable level, which was assessed by a recognised and accredited qualification awarding body, will not be required to take the additional speaking and listening assessment.
 Because of the number available, it is not possible to provide an exhaustive list of all the qualifications that will be accepted - however, typical examples may include: